NeoLTK/Simple-Non-Blocking-Module-Loader-Arduino/readme.txt

 But ultimately, it didn't change anything on the amount of memory available during operation, but anyway the code is cleaner like that

 Tips: use static relays to avoid noise when triggering
+Tips2: use isolated power supply or encapsulated DC-DC to avoid external interference